101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-Dad can charge all of his devices at one time with this ChargeHub Powerstation 360 10-Device Surge Protector Power Strip.
-It includes 4 USBs and 10 AC outlets, and provides 4000 Joules of surge protection, to keep connected devices safe during power fluctuations, surges, and spikes.
-It also includes mounting anchors, a hanging template, and instructions for mounting on the wall.
-The powerstation eliminates the need for multiple power strips, saves space, and provides a way to neatly organize cords.
+Most people have a lot of electronic devices, and they can all be charged at one time with this ChargeHub Powerstation 360 10-Device Surge Protector Power Strip.
+It includes 4 USBs and 6 AC outlets, and provides 4000 Joules of surge protection, to keep connected devices safe during power fluctuations, surges, and spikes.
+I received one to review and used the included mounting anchors and hanging template to place one on the wall behind my nightstand.
+I must admit that it looks much neater and since the outlets are in a circle, I no longer have to worry about those oblong chargers that used to take up two outlets and resulted in needing two power strips.

 -